tromp/cuckoo/README.md

 using no more than 1 byte per edge.
 Again with N ranging over {2^28,2^30,2^32}.

-The Makefile defines corresponding targets cpubounty, tmtobounty, and gpubounty.
+The Makefile defines corresponding targets leancpubounty, meancpubounty, tmtobounty, and gpubounty.

 Double and Half bounties
 ------------------------